 It felt so good and nourishing I recreated again it the next day.
 And the next.
 Then my husband asked how I made it so he could start making it too.
 We couldn’t get enough of that flavorful garlic-ginger-miso-infused broth.
 The funny thing is I kept craving it long after the sickness was gone… and here we are, still making it.

-Cold/flu season or not, I really love the strong flavors and nice “spicy” kick (not to mention all the anti-inflammatory, immune-boosting benefits.)
-Plus it’s an incredibly versatile recipe – leave out the noodles and make it more brothy, add more ginger/garlic, more fresh greens, or a tofu/mushroom boost!
+Cold/flu season or not, I really love the strong flavors and nice “spicy” kick.
+(Not to mention the anti-inflammatory and immune-boosting benefits.)
+Plus it’s an incredibly versatile recipe.
+Leave out the noodles and make it more brothy, add more ginger/garlic, more fresh greens, or a tofu/mushroom boost!
 Hope you enjoy it too.
 Be well 💛

 Healing Turmeric Noodle Soup

 - 4 cups vegetable broth